 B.A.
 Altmaier lives in Wilton, Maine with wife Anita and has three children: Becca, Andrew, and Ben.
 All three have been either campers, staff members or both, and Becca and Andrew were on the staff in 2008.
 B.A. has been involved with Camp Kawanhee for 43 years as a camper and staff member.
 He has been a member of the board since it started and is still on the staff as the Camp Scorekeeper along with other duties such as being the head guardian angel for camp In the winter.
 After working at Bass for over 27 years in distribution until it moved out of Maine, B.A. has been working for Walmart's new Distribution in Lewiston, Maine since it opened in 2005.

 John and his wife Iris live in Barrington, NH.
 John was a camper and counselor at Kawanhee from 1959 through 1966.
 He has been a member of the board since its inception.
-John retired from the practice of Emergency Medicine in March, 2014.
+John retired from the practice of Emergency Medicine in March 2014.
+He began the study of Ashtanga Yoga in 2011 and now practices daily either at his home or at YogaEast in Kittery, Maine.
 He has two daughters, Sarah and Rachel.
-Sarah was a staff member in 2007 and 2008.
+Sarah was a staff member in the tripping department in 2007 and 2008.

 A second generation Kawanheean, Will lives in Boca Raton, Florida, with his wife, Kelly, and their sons William and David.
 Will attended Kawanhee for eleven consecutive summers in the 70's and 80's, as a camper, junior counselor, and senior counselor.
 In addition, both sons have attended Kawanhee.
 Will is a graduate of Carleton College and the Wharton School of Business, and is currently CEO of a technology company he co-founded.